yandex-cloud/docs/en/data-proc/tutorials/run-spark-job.md

         }
       ```

-   1. In the `spark-app` directory, create a file named `build.sbt` with the following configuration:
+   1. In the `spark-app` folder, create a file named `build.sbt` with the following configuration:

       ```scala
       scalaVersion  := "2.11.6"